Edina Monsoon: Career

 In series one she creates her own boutique shop which sells ethnic ornaments sourced from war-torn countries and far-flung tribal communities.
 However, Edina hoards most of the merchandise for decorating her own home so the shop never becomes a success.

 Edina experiences a nadir of success in series 3, after she lands Prozac as a client by coining the phrase "Cheer up, it may never happen."
 In "Fear" (Series 3 Ep.
 5), she partners with "PRM", a massive American PR firm, landing "all the majors from the States" including Elizabeth Taylor and Planet Hollywood.

 In series 4 Edina partners with Katie Grin (Jane Horrocks), a has-been TV starlet, to create a TV production company.
 Although she brands it a "multinational media, cable and satellite network with Murdoch airspace and strategic WAP tie-ins", she never manages to produce a single show.
 The company is instead sold to Edina's arch-rival Claudia Bing.

 At the end of the series, with both her PR and TV companies foundering, Edina manages to sell her half of the company to Claudia Bing, who cedes Kylie Minogue, Lulu and several cancer charities back to Edina as part of the deal.
 This small clientele allows Eddie to salvage her PR company.
 In series 5 she is working out of her sitting room, which she has made into an office.

 In the feature film, Eddie's finances and business are once again on the verge of failure.
-Desperate to reverse her fortunes, at the end of the film she manages to land Kate Moss and Nobu as a clients and she is once again a success.
+Desperate to reverse her fortunes, at the end of the film she manages to land Kate Moss and Nobu as clients and she is once again a success.